 Ways to Deal With Problem Neighbors in a Sale

 Overgrown lawn – If your neighbor just isn’t into yard work, he or she may have quite the jungle next door.
-In many cities there are guidelines for taking care of grass and debris in a neighborhood.
-You may be able to just call the city and have them demand a cleanup.
-But if this is not an option, you can always go have a talk with the neighbor.
+In many cities, there are guidelines for taking care of grass and debris in a neighborhood.
+You may be able just to call the city and have them demand a cleanup.
+But if this is not an option, you can always have a talk with the neighbor.

-Offer to help him or her cut the grass and keep things tidy until you can get the house sold.
-If things are really bad and your neighbor is strapped for cash it may be prudent for you to bite the bullet and offer to pay to have a professional come and take care of the yard.
+Offer to help him or she cut the grass and keep things tidy until you can get the house sold.
+If things are appalling, and your neighbor is strapped for cash it may be prudent for you to bite the bullet and offer to pay to have a professional come and take care of the yard.
 You may even consider doing it yourself as a neighborly gesture.
-While it is certainly not your responsibility to do so in the long run it could be a difference maker in getting your property sold.
-While you may be thinking why should I invest money in my neighbors yard, the point is it could cost you a lot more money in not selling your home for top dollar.
+While it is certainly not your responsibility to do so, in the long run, it could be a difference maker in getting your property sold.
+While you may be thinking why should I invest money in my neighbor’s yard, the point is it could cost you a lot more money in not selling your home for top dollar.

 Foreclosures – If a bank owns an empty house next to yours, you may have to do some research and make some phone calls to get things taken care of.
-In most situations the bank is required to at least maintain a basic level of care for the property, including keeping vagrants out and maintaining the landscape.
+In most situations, the bank is required to maintain at least a basic level of attention for the property, including keeping vagrants out and maintaining the landscape.
 The rules will vary depending on where you live, but it is worth your while to make some phone calls to get things cleaned up.

-Sometimes early on in the foreclosure process the lender just has not gotten around to hiring a company to maintain the property.
+Sometimes early on in the foreclosure process, the lender just has not gotten around to hiring a company to maintain the property.
 The home may look disgusting – preventing anyone from considering your home.
-If the home has been like this for a while after the bank has owned the home get in contact with them and send them pictures of what the property looks like.
+If the home has been like this for a while, after the bank has owned the home then get in contact with them!
+Make sure you send them pictures of what the property looks like.
 Most banks will move to make the home more of a priority.

 The hoarder – Do you remember the 70’s sitcom Sanford and Son?
 Fred Sanford loved collecting junk.
 So much so his entire yard was filled with the stuff.
 He just couldn’t help himself.
 Maybe you have a neighbor that fits this description?

 Junk cars – There are also neighbors who have a fondness for automobiles – whether they run or not.
-If your neighbor has one or more broken down cars next door you could possibly get the law on your side by making a phone call or two.
-Most cities have rules for abandoned cars and you may be able to have the city come and tow it off.
-If the car is definitely owned by your neighbor, you may have to get more creative.
+If your neighbor has one or more broken down cars next door you could get the law on your side by making a phone call or two.
+Most cities have rules for abandoned cars, and you may be able to have the city come and tow it off.
+If your neighbor owns the vehicle, you may have to get more creative.
 The city may be interested in making the neighbor clean up, but it may not.

 If you can’t get help from the authorities, offer to rent a garage for the neighbor’s car so he or she can access it – while keeping it out of sight from those checking out your home for sale.
-Recently I was selling a home in Bellingham Massachusetts and the neighbor had an old beat up beer truck in the yard.
+Recently I was selling a home in Bellingham Massachusetts, and the neighbor had an old beat up beer truck in the yard.
 The seller asked the neighbor politely if they would remove the vehicle because they were going to be selling their home.
-The neighbor unfortunately was nasty and would not even think about it.
-The seller put in a request for the town to do something about it and they did!
-The neighbor was promptly ask to get rid of the truck which they reluctantly did.
+The neighbor, unfortunately, was nasty and would not even think about it.
+The seller put in a request for the town to do something about it, and they did!
+The neighbor was promptly asked to get rid of the truck which they reluctantly did.

-Noisy or obnoxious neighbors – This can be a tough situation to address effectively.
+Noisy or obnoxious neighbors – This can be a tough situation to address adequately.
 That doesn’t mean that it isn’t worth trying, though.
 You could start off by talking to the neighbor.
-Some people don’t realize that they are being noisy and they may be willing to quite down once notified of the problem.
+Some people don’t realize that they are noisy, and they may be willing to quite down once notified of the problem.
 If the neighbor tends to sit out on the porch and drink while harassing passersby, the city may be willing to address the problem.

 Problem dogs – With the number of foreclosures and abandoned homes in recent years, some pets have been left to roam the streets on their own.
 Dogs will tend to form packs and can be dangerous in certain situations.
 This is one problem that is easily addressed.
-Call animal control and notify them of the issue and it should be taken care of fairly quickly.
-Maybe it is just your neighbors dog and not a stray?
-In this case discuss the fact you are going to be selling your home with you neighbor.
-If the dog is being loud and obnoxious express this concern to your neighbor.
+Call animal control and notify them of the issue and it should be taken care of relatively quickly.
+Maybe it is just your neighbor’s dog and not a stray?
+In this case, discuss the fact you are going to be selling your home to you neighbor.
+If the dog is being loud and obnoxious, express this concern to your neighbor.
 Tell them that you have a fear of it affecting your ability to procure a buyer.

 Nosy neighbors – Every neighborhood has a gossip and unfortunately sometimes they are located right next door.
 If your next-door neighbor is nosy and you are worried he or she will bother potential buyers during the sales process, have a talk with the neighbor before you begin having people over.
 Let the person know that you prefer that the real estate agent is the person that does all the talking to the buyers.

 There is no doubt that all of these things can present obstacles to selling your home.
-It is how you choose to deal with these things that will determine the final outcome.
-Dealing with a difficult neighbor is never easy.
+It is how you choose to deal with this stuff that will determine the outcome.
+Dealing with a troublesome neighbor is never easy.
 I would put it right up there with selling a home with a tenant who does not want to leave your property.
 They are both tricky situations that need to be handled with kid gloves.
 Ultimately it is how you handle these situations that will determine your success.
 Always remember that cooler heads will prevail.